akaliutau/python-recipes/README.md

 In order to create all tables and add the initial auth records to internal db use the step 0:

-0) Preliminary step: generate all necessary code using the commands:
+0) A preliminary step: generate all necessary code using the commands:

 create a package migrations inside your app directory (main in this case)